 A "basic will" is a simple and low cost estate planning

-instrument that will allow you to determine what will happen to your property and any children you
+instrument that will allow you to determine what will happen to your property and any children you may have after

-estates and simple estate planning needs.
+estate planning needs.

 The basic will

 allows you to designate who will be the equal beneficiaries of all of your property.
 For example,

 I, James Smith, leave all of my property equally to my brother, Joe Smith and sister, Betty Smith.

 If you would like to itemize who receives particular items of property, a basic will is not

 going to satisfy your estate planning needs.
-In addition, if you wish to set up a trust for a substantial amount of assets with special instructions for a trustee, then a basic will
+In addition, if you wish to set up a trust for a substantial amount of

-office to set up an appointment for a consultation.
+not going to meet your estate planning needs, then please call our office to set up an appointment for a consultation.

 The basic will allows you to determine

 Upon receipt of the information that you are going to submit in the form to follow,

-one of our attorneys in Cedar Park will contact you by phone.
+an attorneys will contact you by phone.
 During that consultation, we will discuss whether a basic will is

 going to satisfy your estate planning needs.

 last will & testament), evaluate and prioritize your current legal needs, highlight any problems or pitfalls, walk you

-through a general overview of the process involved in your case, and develop an expected time line based
+through a general overview of the process involved in your case, and develop an expected time line based on your particular

-started, one must invokes the Court’s power by filing a written request or petition with the Court requesting that the "Last Will & Testament" of the testator be
+a written request or petition with the Court requesting that the "Last Will & Testament" of the testator be

 admitted for probate.
 Under simple situations, this is an uncontested legal process.

 will issue Letters Testamentary to the Executor/Executrix as set forth in the "Will."